linode/docs/docs/guides/applications/messaging/install-rocket-chat-helpdesk/index.md

     sudo nano /etc/nginx/sites-available/rocketchat.conf
     ```

-1. Certbot adds SSL configuration and a second server block.
-However, the Rocket.Chat server requires some different settings.
+1. Certbot adds SSL configuration and a second server block, however, the Rocket.Chat server requires some different settings.
 Retain the `ssl_certificate` and `ssl_certificate_key` values and second `server` section.
-In essence, replace the whole `server` block you added earlier with the modified version shown below.
+In essence, replace the whole `server` block you added earlier with the modified version shown below that includes the `ssl_certificate` and `ssl_certificate_key` lines.
 Be sure to replace the three instances of `example.com` with your actual domain name.

     ```file {title="/etc/nginx/sites-available/rocketchat.conf" lang="conf" linenostart="5" hl_lines="2,9,10"}
     server {